 India is famous all over the world for its ancient culture and civilization.
 The Indus Valley Civilization, an early civilization of the ancient world, was contemporary with ancient Egypt and Mesopotamia.
 People from different countries have different opinions about which is the oldest city in the world.
 But if I talk about ancient India, Varanasi in Uttar Pradesh is one of the oldest cities in the world.
 In India’s ancient past there are several ancient cities in India that have been living uninterruptedly for thousands of years.
 Several dynasties and kingdoms ruled these cities throughout their ancient history.
-Here are some of the oldest cities and states that are older than time.
+Here are some of the oldest ancient cities and states that are older than time.

 Varanasi (Uttar Pradesh)